paldepind/flyd/README.md

 console.log(squareXPlusY()); // logs 10
 ```

-The body of a dependent stream is called with two streams: itself and the last
+The body of a dependent stream is called with two parameters: itself and the
-changed streams on which it depends.
+dependencies that has changed since its last invocation.

 ```javascript
 // Create two streams of numbers